 - Birch benders pancakes with nut butter

 - Black olives and diced chicken and strawberries

 - Coconut yogurt.
 Try this really easy recipe that requires no added sugar.

 - Roasted seaweed made with olive oil (this is one of my son’s favorites) with leftover grilled chicken strips and coconut water

 - “Kale chips” (make your own by baking in the oven approx 15 min at oven at 325F), misto spray with olive oil

 - Nitrate-free deli meat and avocado wrapped in lettuce, fruit

-Have more go-to healthy snacks for kids?
+Have more go-to healthy mini-meals for kids?
 Please share!
 I’d love to hear from you.